Kluvens/Computer-Science/Programming/typescript-full-understanding.md

 }
 ```

-In other words, numbers is an iterable, and calling the generator function numbers[Symbol.iterator]() returns an iterable iterator.
+In other words, numbers is an iterable, and calling the generator function numbers\[Symbol.iterator\]() returns an iterable iterator.

 ### Call signatures
 For a function like the following: